 The business of mineral exploration and evaluation has inherent risks.
-Details of risks and uncertainties that affect the Group's business are given in the Financial & Risk Review.
+Details of risks and uncertainties that affect the Group's business are given in the Financial & Risk Review on page 10.

 Directors

 The Directors holding office in the period were: